Skip to content

 Learn about Pallet Load Stability Calculator

 The Pallet Load Stability Calculator analyzes whether a palletized load will remain stable during transport.
-It calculates the critical tilt angle at which the load's center of gravity shifts past the tipping edge, determines the equivalent lateral g-force the load can withstand, and checks compliance with European transport safety standards EN 12195-1 and EUMOS 40509.
-This is essential for verifying that your pallet loads will survive transport forces without toppling.
+It calculates the critical tilt angle at which the load's center of gravity shifts past the tipping edge, determines the equivalent lateral g-force the load can withstand, and screens the result against EN 12195-1 and EUMOS 40509 transport thresholds.
+Use it to identify loads at risk of tipping before committing to a pallet pattern or load-securing method.

 How it works